somatechlat/somafractalmemory/docs/technical-manual/security/secrets-policy.md

+---
+title: "Secrets Management Policy"
+purpose: "- **Source of truth**: Secrets are stored in the platform secret manager (Vault in production, Kubernetes secrets in staging)."
+audience:
+  - "Operators and SREs"
+last_updated: "2025-10-16"
+---

 # Secrets Management Policy

 - **Source of truth**: Secrets are stored in the platform secret manager (Vault in production, Kubernetes secrets in staging).
 No secrets are committed to Git.